Earthyyy/moroccan-real-estate/src/scraping/README.md

 ### Description

 - Each page contains about 44 announcements, with more than 1400 pages.
-- For each page, we can easily extract the link to each announcement, and then extract the information we need from each announcement page.
 - Here's a list of what an announcement page contains:
   - Title (required)
   - City (required)